decombine/slc/README.md

 go install "github.com/decombine/contract@latest"
 ```

+## Use Cases

+### Zero-trust infrastructure and services

+SLC can be declaratively defined using templates or directly in Go.
+The SLC definition is a blueprint of the
+exact workloads that are triggered by the SLC and how.
+As long as the SLC definition is available, or the source code operating
+the SLC, parties have programmatic proof of the system.

+### Complex, agentic multi-party business logic

+SLC provide structure and transparency around business logic in a vendor-agnostic way using a combination of industry-leading
+open source tools.
+Furthermore, they can be networked with other SLC to form complex, zero-trust workflows which treat
+services and agents as first-class consumers.

 ## Overview

 `slc` is an SDK to create Decombine Smart Legal Contracts (SLC).
-Decombine SLC are used to perform programmatic contractual
+Decombine SLC performs programmatic contractual
 execution in a standardized, templated, and declarative way.
 SLC are defined as a definition file that maps different
 states and events with software actions to be executed.
 SLC are designed to be used in a [GitOps](https://www.gitops.tech/) workflow.